zacswider/waveAnalysis/README.md

 ![GitHub-Mark-Light](assets/images/autocorrelation_dark.jpg#gh-dark-mode-only)![GitHub-Mark-Dark](assets/images/autocorrelation_light.jpg#gh-light-mode-only)

-For 2-channel datasets, the temporal shift (if any) between the two signals is estimated by calculating the crosscorrelation of the two channels.
+For multi-channel datasets, the temporal shift between the two signals is estimated by computing the cross-correlation of the channels.
+Additionally, it quantifies the shift as a percentage of the period (Phase Shift), offering a valuable means of normalizing data, particularly when dealing with varying periods.

 ![GitHub-Mark-Light](assets/images/crosscorrelation_dark.jpg#gh-dark-mode-only)![GitHub-Mark-Dark](assets/images/crosscorrelation_light.jpg#gh-light-mode-only)